DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world2.md

 "<span title="For some reason all organizations want to put humanity/mankind into their names">Mankind</span> Resistance Army?"

 "Ah that's...
 Rather than confused, you seem like to suffer from temporary amnesia.
-There are no one out there who doesn't know about <span title="From now on, I'll shorten Mankind Resistance Army as it is also furigana that author uses">Resistance</span>"
+There are no one out there who doesn't know about <span title="From now on, I'll shorten Mankind Resistance Army, besides furigana for it is Resist">Resistance</span>"

 In response to Ashlan, Saki only gave a shrug.

 "Anyway, let's go in.
-If we're going to remain here, we might be discovered by demon patrols We have some business in underground.
+If we're going to remain here, we might be discovered by demon patrols.
+We have some business underground.
 I mean this Terminal's underground."

 Ashlan guided Kay, who walked alongside Saki.
 The Terminal's doors seem to be blown off with by impact of explosion.